RiiConnect24/Wii-Guide/_pages/en_US/hbc.md

 ![BootMii SD card preparation](/images/hackmii/bootmii_install3.png)
 ![BootMii installation OK](/images/hackmii/bootmii_install_ok.png)
 1. Once done, select `Continue`.

-If you have the option to `Install BootMii as boot2`, please do so as well.
-This offers the best possible brick protection you can have.
+1. If you have the option to `Install BootMii as boot2`, please do so as well.
+This offers the best possible brick protection you can have. <br>
-{: .notice--info}
+Otherwise, skip this step.
 1. Select `Exit` to finally open the Homebrew Channel.